Boiler, heating and hot water

 If you have a pre payment gas meter and the gas supply is temporarily lost you may need to reset the boiler (follow the instructions above).

 When your boiler has gas but no electricity

 Your boiler needs electricity for the ignition so it will not switch on if there is no electricity.

 If your electricity supply is on and your central heating and hot water is not working, please check the fused spur switch is switched on.

-Why can I get hot water from my taps but no central heating?
+Getting hot water from you taps but no central heating

 The temperature of your heating and hot water can be changed using the dials on the front of the boiler (see temperature controls section above).